jesorian/wordpress-docker-compose-local-development-environment/README.md

 ## Installation

-Configure your persistent database folder.
+Configure your persistent database folder and database connection string in the `docker-compose.yml` file.

-Default location is `/var/opt/mysql/wp-local-data` you can customize the `docker-compose.yml` line 28 for this.
+The persistent database folder is Line 30.
+The database connection string is from Line 25 to Line 28.

 Commands to run the local development environment